LucasParsy/Pluriphony/README.md

 {"token": "Your Bot Token"}
 ```

-run script ```config.sh``` to install all dependencies and start the bot.
+run the script ```config.sh``` to install all dependencies and start the bot.
+You're all done!<br>
-you're all done!
-<br>The script is configured for Linux, but you could adapt it for Windows, or use
+The script is configured for Linux, but you could adapt it for Windows, or use
 <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">WSL</a>.

 ## Usage